Best Of16 min read

 Pros:

-- Excellent customer service — genuinely rare in this space
+• Excellent customer service — rare in this space

 Cons:

-- Fidelity Go's AUM fee above $25K is higher than Betterment or Wealthfront
+• Fidelity Go's fee above $25K is higher than competitors

 6. Charles Schwab — Best for All-in-One Brokerage with Free Robo Option

-Schwab's Intelligent Portfolios product is legitimately interesting: zero advisory fee, zero commissions, no account minimum to open (though you need $5,000 to start investing).
-The catch — and this is worth understanding before you sign up — is that Schwab requires a cash allocation in your portfolio, typically somewhere between 6–10%, and they profit by earning interest on that cash.
-It's not hidden, but it does create a quiet drag on long-term returns that the "$0 fee" headline obscures.
+Schwab's Intelligent Portfolios is genuinely interesting: zero advisory fee, zero commissions, no account minimum to open (though $5,000 needed to start investing).
+But here's what matters: Schwab requires a cash allocation — typically 6–10% — and they earn interest on that cash.
+The "$0 fee" headline doesn't account for that quiet drag on long-term returns.

-For long-term investors who want a robo solution inside a major brokerage ecosystem — with real access to a financial advisor when needed — Schwab is a compelling combination.
-Their ETF lineup is excellent, and the broader Schwab ecosystem (bank, brokerage, advisor network) is one of the most cohesive in the industry.
-Honestly, the Intelligent Portfolios Premium flat-fee model at $30/month is underrated for investors with larger balances.
+For DIY investors who want a robo solution inside a major brokerage with real advisor access when needed, Schwab is compelling.
+Their ETF lineup is excellent, and the broader ecosystem — bank, brokerage, advisor network — is genuinely cohesive.
+The Intelligent Portfolios Premium flat-fee model at $30/month is actually underrated for larger portfolios.

 Key Features: